 NTLMSSP_NEGOTIATE_ALWAYS_SIGN MUST be set in the NEGOTIATE_MESSAGE to the server and the CHALLENGE_MESSAGE to the client.
 NTLMSSP_NEGOTIATE_ALWAYS_SIGN is overridden by NTLMSSP_NEGOTIATE_SIGN and NTLMSSP_NEGOTIATE_SEAL, if they are supported.
 An alternate name for this field is NTLMSSP_NEGOTIATE_ALWAYS_SIGN. - r7 (1 bit): This bit is unused and MUST be zero. - L (1 bit): This flag indicates whether the Workstation field is present.
 If this flag is not set, the Workstation field MUST be ignored.
-If this flag is set, the length field of the Workstation field specifies whether the workstation name is nonempty or not. <2425> An alternate name for this field is NTLMSSP_NEGOTIATE_OEM_WORKSTATION_SUPPLIED. - K (1 bit): If set, the domain name is provided (section 2.2.1.1).<\(\frac{2526}{25} \) An alternate name for this field is NTLMSSP_NEGOTIATE_OEM_DOMAIN_SUPPLIED. - J (1 bit): If set, the connection SHOULD be anonymous.<2627> - r8 (1 bit): This bit is unused and SHOULD be zero. <2728> - H (1 bit): If set, requests usage of the NTLM v1 session security protocol.
+If this flag is set, the length field of the Workstation field specifies whether the workstation name is nonempty or not.<26> An alternate name for this field is NTLMSSP_NEGOTIATE_OEM_WORKSTATION_SUPPLIED. - K (1 bit): If set, the domain name is provided (section 2.2.1.1).<27> An alternate name for this field is NTLMSSP_NEGOTIATE_OEM_DOMAIN_SUPPLIED. - J (1 bit): If set, the connection SHOULD be anonymous. <28> - r8 (1 bit): This bit is unused and SHOULD be zero. <29> - H (1 bit): If set, requests usage of the NTLM v1 session security protocol.
 NTLMSSP_NEGOTIATE_NTLM MUST be set in the NEGOTIATE_MESSAGE to the server and the CHALLENGE_MESSAGE to the client.
 An alternate name for this field is NTLMSSP_NEGOTIATE_NTLM. - r9 (1 bit): This bit is unused and MUST be zero. - G (1 bit): If set, requests LAN Manager (LM) session key computation.
 NTLMSSP_NEGOTIATE_LM_KEY and NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY are mutually exclusive.
-If both NTLMSSP_NEGOTIATE_LM_KEY and

-NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY are requested,

-NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY alone MUST be returned to the client.
+If both NTLMSSP_NEGOTIATE_LM_KEY and NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY are requested, NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY alone MUST be returned to the client.
 NTLM v2 authentication session key generation MUST be supported by both the client and the DC in order to be used, and extended session security signing and sealing requires support from the client and the server to be used.
-An alternate name for this field is the server and the CHALLENGE_MESSAGE to the client.
+An alternate name for this field is NTLMSSP_NEGOTIATE_LM_KEY. - F (1 bit): If set, requests connectionless authentication.
+If NTLMSSP_NEGOTIATE_DATAGRAM is set, then NTLMSSP_NEGOTIATE_KEY_EXCH MUST always be set in the AUTHENTICATE_MESSAGE to the server and the CHALLENGE_MESSAGE to the client.
 An alternate name for this field is NTLMSSP_NEGOTIATE_DATAGRAM.